google/fuzzer-test-suite/tutorial/libFuzzerTutorial.md

 Before exiting the process libFuzzer has created a file on disc with the bytes that triggered the crash.
 Take a look at this file.
 What do you see?
 Why did it trigger the crash?

-To reproduce the crash again w/o fuzzing run
+To reproduce the crash again without fuzzing run
 ```shell
 ./a.out crash-0eb8e4ed029b774d80f2b66408203801cb982a60
 ```